The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Introduction

 The advent of the IFRS 9 accounting standard from \citet{ifrs9_2014} has generated greater impetus for more dynamic modelling such as survival analysis.
 In particular, IFRS 9 requires that a financial asset's value be comprehensively and regularly adjusted, based on the asset's \textit{expected credit loss} (ECL) over its lifetime; see \citet{novotny2016} and \citet{skoglund2017}.
 This ECL-estimation depends not only on the PD as risk parameter, but also on the \textit{Loss Given Default} (LGD), i.e., the fraction of the loan balance that was eventually lost, as measured at the point of default.
 However, this LGD-parameter is notoriously difficult to model due to the bimodality and asymmetry of the realised LGD-density, as discussed in \citet{schuermann2004we}, \citet{calabrese2010bank}, and \citet[pp.~271-314]{baesens2016credit}.
 These statistical complications arise naturally since the reality of resolving a defaulted loan can be complex, highly uncertain, lengthy, sensitive to the macroeconomic cycle, and even vary by jurisdiction; see \citet{schuermann2004we}, \citet[pp.~11-13]{finlay2010book}, \citet{gurtler2013LGD}, and \citet[pp.~23-26]{botha2021Proc}.
-Ultimately, it takes time to resolve a so-called \textit{default spell} (or episode) that may end in write-off, whereupon all cash flows are discounted back to the default point in calculating the associated non-zero credit loss.
-Some default spells may resolve into a so-called \textit{cured} outcome (with a zero-valued loss), while more recent spells are likely to be right-censored since collectors are still pursuing the resolution of these spells.
+Ultimately, it takes time to resolve a \textit{default spell} (or episode) that may end in write-off, whereupon all cash flows are discounted back to the default point in calculating the associated non-zero credit loss.
+Some default spells may resolve into a \textit{cured} outcome (with a zero-valued loss), while more recent spells are likely to be right-censored since collectors are still pursuing the resolution of these spells.
 This framing suggests that survival analysis is a natural choice for modelling the LGD-parameter, particularly in predicting the time to either write-off or cure.
 In fact, a few studies have already explored some aspects hereof, though this topic is certainly still evolving; see \citet{witzany2012survival}, \citet{zhang2012comparisons}, \citet{wood2017addressing}, \citet{joubert2018making}, and \citet{larney2023modelling}.
+Regarding write-off, IFRS 9 specifically calls for defining the timing of write-off as the point beyond which further loan recovery becomes questionable; see \citet[\S 5.4.4]{ifrs9_2014}.
+The consequences of a mis-timed write-off can therefore adversely affect the LGD-parameter, especially when using survival analysis as a modelling technique.